openactive/models-lib/tmp/README.md

     It is highly recommended that you use `"strict": true` in your `compilerOptions`, which improves TypeScript's ability to catch issues before they happen live.
 However, if you do this, you will have to make sure to annotate every function in your project.
-4. Annotate your functions with type signatures using JSDoc.
+4. Annotate your functions and variables with type signatures using JSDoc.

     e.g.